pessiMargalit/campaign/README.md

 ## Installation

-1. Clone the repository: git clone https://github.com/your/repository.git
+1. Clone the repository: git clone https://github.com/pessiMargalit/nodejs-campaign.git
 2. Install the dependencies: npm install
-3. Configure the environment variables by creating a .env file based on the provided .env.example file.
+3. Configure the environment variables by creating a .env file based on the provided .env .
 4. Set up the database by running the necessary migrations and seeds.
 You can use the provided scripts for this purpose.

 ## Usage